 Purchase Orders Can Create a Binding Agreement

-Under many circumstances, a purchase order can form a legally binding agreement.
-A legally binding agreement (whether purchase order or by any other name) must contain certain elements:
+Beware.
+Under many circumstances, a purchase order can create a legally binding agreement.
+This can occur when the purchase order contains these provisions:

 - Offer (to provide a good or service),